 With these simple measures you can ensure you will arrive in Cashu in good health so you can make the most of your stay.

 Health and Safety

 Everyone should make sure they are up-to-date on all recommended vaccinations.
 You can check out the most recent information provided for the region by looking at the web site of the Centers for Disease Control, (click on Traveler’s Health).
-Standard immunizations include: yellow fever, typhoid, influenza, tetanus, and hepatitis A and B. Chloroquine or other malaria prophylaxis is optional, though a US or European physician is likely to insist that you take prophylaxis as a precaution.
+Standard immunizations include: yellow fever, typhoid, influenza, tetanus, and hepatitis A and B. Malaria prophylaxis is optional, though a US or European physician is likely to insist that you take it as a precaution.
 We have not yet had a malaria case at the Station (in 50 years of operation) and none of the staff take anti malarials.

 It is important to tell your doctor that you will be in a very remote region with no medical care available.
 Bring supplies of any medications you use regularly or occasionally.
 The station maintains a basic medical kit, including antibiotics, first-aid supplies, and polyvalent antivenom but the station does not accept responsibility for having on hand any possible drug or therapeutic device that might be needed in an emergency.